cmd-stream/cmd-stream-go/README.md

   return proxy.Send(seq, result)
 }

 // 3.
-Define result.
+Define the result.
 All results should implement the base.Result interface.
-The
-// client will wait for more command results if the LastOne method of the
+// The client will wait for more command results if the LastOne method of the
 // received result returns false. type Result int